denoland/deno/ext/kv/README.md

   [KV Connect](#kv-connect) protocol, for example [Deno Deploy](https://deno.com/deploy).

+Additional backends can be added by implementing the `DatabaseHandler` trait.

 ## KV Connect

 The KV Connect protocol has separate control and data planes to maximize